-- · The prescription contraceptive market could experience a decrease in growth or negative growth if fewer women choose to use hormonal contraception; - · The perceived safety of hormonal contraceptives could be negatively affected by media reports of adverse effects and advertisements for class action lawsuits due to adverse effects;
+- The prescription contraceptive market could experience a decrease in growth or negative growth if fewer women choose to use hormonal contraception; - The perceived safety of hormonal contraceptives could be negatively affected by media reports of adverse effects and advertisements for class action lawsuits due to adverse effects; - Price pressures from third party payors, including managed care organizations and government-sponsored health systems, could limit our revenue; - The proportion of the contraceptive market comprised of generic products continues to increase, making introduction of a branded contraceptive difficult and expensive; - Competition in the contraceptive market could increase, with the introduction of new contraceptives, including the potential of a new generic or branded competitive contraceptive patch;

-- · The proportion of the contraceptive market comprised of generic products continues to increase, making introduction of a branded contraceptive difficult and expensive; - Competition in the contraceptive market could increase, with the introduction of new contraceptives, including the potential of a new generic or branded competitive contraceptive patch; - · Competition from generic contraceptive products could increase as additional generic contraceptives receive FDA approval; - · Implementation of the Patient Protection and Affordable Care Act, as amended by the Healthcare and Education Reconciliation Act of 2010 or, collectively, the Affordable Care Act, or ACA, and its effect on pharmaceutical coverage, reimbursement and pricing could limit our revenue; and - · Access to the prescriber universe, particularly obstetrics and gynecology physicians, could be limited, decreasing our ability to promote Twirla efficiently.
+- · Competition from generic contraceptive products could increase as additional generic contraceptives receive FDA approval; - Implementation of the Patient Protection and Affordable Care Act, as amended by the Healthcare and Education Reconciliation Act of 2010 or, collectively, the Affordable Care Act, or ACA, and its effect on pharmaceutical coverage, reimbursement and pricing could limit our revenue; and - Access to the prescriber universe, particularly obstetrics and gynecology physicians, could be limited, decreasing our ability to promote Twirla efficiently. - Our ability to access pharmacists in states where they are authorized by law to prescribe contraceptives could be limited, decreasing our ability to promote Twirla

-The degree of acceptance and uptake of Twirla, if approved, by physicians, patients and third-party payors will depend upon a number of factors, including:
+The degree of acceptance and uptake of Twirla, if approved, by prescribers, patients and third-party payors will depend upon a number of factors, including:

-- · The level of contraceptive effectiveness of Twirla demonstrated in our clinical trials; - · The incidence and severity of adverse effects associated with Twirla; - · Limitations on use or warnings contained in FDA-approved labeling; - Acceptability to patients of the appearance and feel of Twirla; - · Willingness of patients to try a new contraceptive and to use a transdermal patch as their form of contraception; - Willingness of physicians to prescribe a contraceptive patch in light of safety issues and restrictive labeling of the currently marketed contraceptive patch; - · The cost of Twirla to the patient, as compared to other contraceptive products and methods; - · Our ability to obtain and maintain sufficient third party coverage or reimbursement for Twirla from private health insurers, government healthcare programs (including Medicare, Medicaid and 340B Clinics) and other third party payors; and - · The effectiveness of our or any future collaborators' sales and marketing strategies.
+- · The level of contraceptive effectiveness of Twirla demonstrated in our clinical trials; - · The incidence and severity of adverse effects associated with Twirla; - · Limitations on use or warnings contained in FDA-approved labeling; - · Acceptability to patients of the appearance and feel of Twirla; - · Willingness of patients to try a new contraceptive and to use a transdermal patch as their form of contraception; - Willingness of prescribers to prescribe a contraceptive patch in light of safety issues and restrictive labeling of the currently marketed contraceptive patch; - · The cost of Twirla to the patient, as compared to other contraceptive products and methods; - Our ability to obtain and maintain sufficient third party coverage or reimbursement for Twirla from private health insurers, government healthcare programs (including Medicare, Medicaid and 340B Clinics) and other third party payors; and - · The effectiveness of our or any future collaborators' sales and marketing strategies.